K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ![27]
      > When checking the user management list after clicking the "Run" button, [Administrator] changes from  **Y** to **N**.
 If User Management List [Administrator] is **N** , Click  ①"Management" button then "Give Operator Authority". <br>
      > ![27-1]
-4. After clicking ①"Management" button, Click " Cancel sign-in" to block CF login.
+4. After clicking the ①"Management" button, Click " Cancel sign-in" to block CF login.
 Approve CF login by clicking "Approve Sign in" when it's not approved.<br>
 ![30]
 ![31]
 ![31-2]
      > When checking the user management list by clicking "Modify", [Status] changes from **Approve** to **Disapprove**.
 Cannot log in to CF and Portal when its disapprove<br>
      ![31-1]

-5. Click ①"Manage" button then click "Delete Account" to delete the Account.<br>
+5. Click the ①"Manage" button then click "Delete Account" to delete the Account.<br>
 ![32]
 ![33]